mliszcz/msc-thesis/thesis/chapters/03-solution-overview.md

 The link between the *Connector* and the server may be secured by using **encrypted HTTPS protocol**.
 This has not impact on development and should be handled during deployment.

+## Design Decisions

+Also, some more technical design decisions have been mage regarding the language of choice and development platform.

 **Choose the best language.**
 Since TangoJS amis to allow for building TANGO clients that run in web